Developing using Unity

 You can also use a third-party development framework that lets you build apps for BlackBerry 10 devices.
 Unity is one such framework, giving you the tools to create high-quality 2-D and 3-D content and build projects for multiple platforms (including BlackBerry 10) without changing your code.
 To learn more about Unity, see the Unity website.

 Unity includes an Asset Store, which you can use to browse and download ready-made assets for your projects.
-The Asset Store includes two plugins that are designed for BlackBerry 10 apps:
+The Asset Store includes a plugin that is designed for BlackBerry 10 apps:

 - BlackBerry In-App Purchasing: This plugin lets you integrate in-app purchases into your game.
 You can offer digital goods for users to buy, such as new levels, extra character models, and so on.